 The public exposure to the chemical in adults was estimated for scenarios relating to its use in personal care (cosmetic) and domestic products.
 In this exposure assessment, the reasonable worst case approach is used, in which estimates are based on worst case, but plausible, exposure scenarios.
-For the exposure assessment, the use amounts were determined based on values established by the SCCS (SCCS 2023) and RIVM (RIVM 2006).
+For the exposure assessment, the use amounts were determined based on values established by the EU Scientific Committee on Consumer Safety (SCCS 2023) and Netherlands National Institute for Public Health and the Environment (RIVM 2006).